leachouri/leachouri/README.md

 Fullstack Web Developer with Java(JEE/Spring) and (ReactJS/Angular) with nearly 2 years of experience.

-I'm also Data Scientist skilled in Artificial Intelligence (AI) technology.

 *Do not hesitate to contact me here:*   **[Linkedin](https://www.linkedin.com/in/mohamed-leachouri/)**

 *For more details:*  **[Porfolio](https://leachouri-mohamed.vercel.app/)**